Code-Institute-Submissions/BrazilianSimon/README.md

 - "As an user, I want a game with an enjoyable experience."

 ## Design Choices 🎨
-This is a game with the theme inspired in Brazil, so I think in use the colors of the flag of Brazil also some images of green leafs everything to give a good user experience.
+This is a game with the theme inspired in Brazil, so I think in use the colours of the flag of Brazil also some images of green leafs everything to give a good user experience.

 #### Fonts:
-I chose to use the font **[Luckiest Guy](https://fonts.google.com/specimen/Luckiest+Guy)** because it is a funny font and I think it matches with the game.👨‍💻
+I chose to use the font **[Luckiest Guy](https://fonts.google.com/specimen/Luckiest+Guy)** because it is a funny font and I think it matches with the game.🎮🕹

+#### Colours:
+This Game🎮 was inspired in the flag of Brazil so I used the three colours plus white.